The dough for Ragusan scacce traditional is made with remilled durum wheat semolina.

 I recommend using a mixer even though it is possible to work it by hand.

-In any case, the secret is to obtain a dough that is elastic and firm.
+In any case, the secret is to obtain an elastic and firm dough.

-The Ragusan scaccia is a dish from the gastronomic tradition of the province of Ragusa, in Sicily.
+The Ragusan scaccia is a dish from the culinary tradition of the province of Ragusa, in Sicily.

-There are numerous types by shape and filling.
+There are numerous types in shape and filling.

-In the Ragusan scaccia fuogghi fuogghi the dough is rolled very thin with a rolling pin, filled, and rolled or folded on itself.
+In the Ragusan scaccia fuogghi fuogghi, the dough is rolled out paper-thin, filled, and rolled or folded over itself.

-In the Ragusan scaccia ‘mpanata the dough is rolled thicker, filled, and closed like a round savory pie or a half-moon calzone with intricate design called riefico.
+In the Ragusan scaccia ‘mpanata, the dough is rolled out thicker, filled, and closed like a round savory pie or crescent-shaped calzone with a meticulous embroidery called riefico.

-The Ragusan scaccia is a preparation that requires some manual skill but don’t be discouraged: scacce do not need to be perfect to be delicious!
+The Ragusan scaccia requires a bit of manual skill, but don’t be discouraged: the scacce do not have to be perfect to be good!

 Ingredients